klustic/sc19-lab-docs/Lab2.md

 ![Source code](./images/2-source-code.png)

-Scrolling through, you can read the Python code behind every bit of functionality in the application.
+You can read the Python underlying the serverless backend, and better understand how the application works.
 No more guessing!
 Do you see anything immediately valuable?

 ## Recap

 By poking around, we were able to determine that including invalid XML elements would cause the web app to spit out the tag and contents of the element.
-We were able to leverage that to read files from disk in the container via XML external entities (XXE) vulnerability in the XML parser.
+We were able to leverage that to read files from disk in the container via an XML external entities (XXE) vulnerability in the XML handling code.

 Finally, we were able to access the source code for the entire serverless application, which contains a secret!